en-ver/jira2py/IMPROVEMENTS.md

 ### c.
 Redundant Code ✅ *(Completed)*

 The `kwargs` construction pattern was repeated in every method.
 This has been simplified by:

 1. Removing the redundant `kwargs` dictionary construction
 2. Directly passing parameters to the `_request_jira` method
 3. Adding a `_build_request_kwargs` helper method in `JiraBase` for future use if needed

 ## 3. Documentation Improvements

 ### a.
-Missing Docstrings
+Missing Docstrings ✅ *(Completed)*

 Many methods lack comprehensive docstrings, particularly for return values and exceptions.
+This has been addressed by adding detailed docstrings with Args, Returns, and Raises sections to all methods.

 ### b.
 Examples Not Runnable